-- >> When a student's absences have reached an initial level of concern, the counselor or administrator will contact the student's parents. - >> A conference with the parents, counselor, and administrator will be scheduled to brainstorm strategies to address the attendance issues.

-A long-term illness exemption may be approved, with the submission of a signed medical note.
+- >> When a student's absences have reached the semester limit for excused absences (10) an administrator will contact the family. - >> A conference with the parents, counselor, and administrator will be scheduled to brainstorm strategies to address the attendance issues. - >> A long-term illness exemption may be approved, with the submission of a signed medical note.